Hrshhh/Login_Registration_page/README.md

 LOGIN REGISTRATION PAGE

 Built the front-end using REACT and REDUX and styled it using BOOTSTRAP.

-Creating a REST API using EXPRESSJS and MONGODB for the back-end, to handle the routes and database interactions.
+Created REST API using EXPRESSJS and MONGODB for the back-end, to handle the routes and database interactions.

 Implementing security measures such as encrypting user passwords using BCRYPT and generating JSON WEB TOKENS (JWT) for authentication and authorization.
 Setting up server-side validation and handling errors, showing problems on UI with the help of TOASTIFY package.